pkeech/Docker-Flask-CAC-Demo/README.md

 > **NOTE**: This demo does not perform true PKI.
 This application doesn't perform revocation checks.

-This application was created to demonstrate how NGINX and Flask can be configured to utilize DoD Common Access Card (CAC) authentication.
-NGINX will prompt the browser for a certificate which is then passed onto the application for further processing (i.e. EDIPI mapping to User Account).
+This application was created to demonstrate how NGINX and Flask can be configured to utilize DoD Common Access Card (CAC) for authentication.
+NGINX will prompt the browser for a certificate which is then passed onto the application for further processing (i.e. EDIPI mapping to a User Account).

 To make this application closer to production ready, certificate checks need to be performed prior to authentication.
 This is done via Certificate Revocation Checks and can be accomplished within NGINX with some additional configurations.